tekumara/snowflake-terraform-kit/README.md

 # Snowflake terraform kit

-A [jaffle shop example](jaffles.tf) that uses these modules:
+Modules for:

 - [database](modules/database) creates a database and assigns reader and admin role grants to the passed in roles.
 Schemas and tables are managed by another application (eg: dbt) using the admin role.
 - [warehouse](modules/warehouse) creates a warehouse and resource monitor and assigns role grants to the passed in role.

+The [jaffle shop example](jaffles.tf) uses these modules to create production and development databases.

+## Notes

 All objects are owned by SYSADMIN.

-## Notes

 chanzuckerberg/terraform-provider-snowflake [doesn't support ALL grants](https://github.com/chanzuckerberg/terraform-provider-snowflake/discussions/318) for good reason.